 In a recent ruling, the Paris Court of Appeal has reversed the previous case law in France on supplementary protection certificates.
-The court overturned the decision of the INPI, which had rejected Dana Faber's application for an SPC for the cancer drug avelumab.
+The court overturned the decision of the INPI, which had rejected Dana Farber's application for an SPC for the cancer drug avelumab.

 10 June 2022 by Konstanze Richter

 Avelumab is a monoclonal antibody used in immunotherapy for a number of cancer therapies.
-In 2000, Dana Faber Research Institute filed a patent relating to the discovery of new molecules, the B7-4 proteins (later called PD-L1).
+In 2000, Dana Farber Research Institute filed a patent relating to the discovery of new molecules, the B7-4 proteins (later called PD-L1).
 In this patent, the applicant described the function of these proteins.
 They are useful for modulating the immune response, leading to a new way of treating cancer.

 EP 1 210 424 B1, entitled “New B7-4 Molecules and Their Uses”, also claims antibodies that can bind with said proteins.